aoztrk82/Control-My-PC/README.md

  -Open Powershell in app folder

+ -Before activate you may need to write this code `set-executionpolicy remotesigned`

  -Activate Virtual Environment with `.\Scripts\activate`

  -Then `py server.pyw` it will start running access from 127.0.0.1:5000 or host ip adress from other device.